javierjj11/section8/README.md

 # section8
-This repository is to do the demonstration fro section 08
+This repository is to do the demonstration for section 08